sol-eng/slurm-docker-cluster/README.md

 # Slurm Docker Cluster

 This is a multi-container Slurm cluster using docker-compose.
-The compose file creates named volumes for persistent storage of MySQL data files as well as Slurm state and log directories.
+The compose file creates named volumes for persistent storage of MySQL and Postgres data files as well as Slurm state and log directories.

-## Use of tags

-Version tags with suffix -base build a SLURM cluster with an R only R Studio Workbench.
-Suffix -complete builds the same with Jupyter and VSCode as well as Python support.

 ## Containers and Volumes

 The compose file will run the following containers:

 * mysql
+* postgres
 * slurmdbd
 * slurmctld
 * c1 (slurmd)
 * c2 (slurmd)
+* rstudio1
+* rstudio2

 The compose file will create the following named volumes: